pdavis86/FullPotential/README.md

 - Requires the TextMeshPro package to be reinstalled

+## Code Structure
+- API is the code required for any third-party development to be compliant with the game
+- Core is the code fundamental to the game working
+- Standard is my implementation using the API to add Accessories, Armor, Effects, Loot, and Weapons to the game

 ## Product Roadmap

 See the [Project Trello Board](https://trello.com/b/biH6NdE0/oasis "Go to Trello") for a better depiction of where the game currently stands.